 Roxy Hart dreams of being a vaudeville star.
 In a fit of passionate rage, she murders her lover in the apartment she shares with her weak-willed husband Amos Hart.

 On death row, Roxy meets and competes with Velma Kelly, another prisoner who dominates the others.
 Matron “Mama” Morton is the lovable jailer who gives and receives favors, but only for something in return.

 Roxy manipulates her doormat of a husband Amos to hire superstar lawyer Billy Flynn.
 Flynn skillfully manipulates the media to make celebrities of his clients.
 He maintains a perfect record of acquittals.
 Flynn’s best press contact is reporter Mary Sunshine.

 “Chicago the Musical” is a timeless and universal story.
 You almost can’t imagine Broadway or New York City without it.
 The story, singing, dancing, and acting are so good that you will enjoy Chicago no matter what language you speak.
-It’s all that Jazz.
+It must be all that jazz.

 The original Broadway production of “Chicago: A Musical Vaudeville” ran from 1975 to 1977.
 Broadway dance legend Bob Fosse did the choreography.